A Protein Smoothie – A Delicious Dietary Solution

 There are three varieties of nonhuman land animals: wild beasts, domesticated animals and “creeping things of the earth” (רֶ֛מֶש – creeping, moving, swarming, crawling).

-Thanks to Habbakuk, we know that the biblical perception of swarming things is that they are ungovernable.
+So thanks to Habbakuk, we know that a biblical perception of swarming things is that they are ungovernable.
 These swarming things, theoretically under human rule, parallel humans under God’s rule.
-Yet humans rule swarming things as God rules humans.

 Beasts of the field, fish of the sea, birds of the air, and creeping things, symbols of unruliness, reappear throughout the Hebrew Bible.
 In a verse from Hosea, the prophet speaks of a time when Israel will return to God who will establish a בְּרִית֙, a “covenant” with these unruly beings on behalf of the Israelites.
 Thus, Hosea parallels the restoration of a covenant relationship between God and the Israelites with one between humans and nonhuman animals.
 There will be peace in the land as intended: